 My Beautiful #RedCarpetCurlsRoyalty,

-The Curly Girl Method is truly a long-haul journey for that question for perfect hair days.
-The journey can get confusing and overwhelming at times but that is why you have me here, to hold your hand through it all and bring you to the promised land…or should I say promised hair days?
+The Curly Girl Method journey can get confusing and overwhelming at times but that is why you have me here, to hold your hand through it all and bring you to the promised land…or should I say promised hair days?
 Eh?
 We’ll work on that.

 Just because an ingredient isn’t already on the avoid list for the Curly Girl Method (If you don’t know what to avoid click here)

-Any product on the market that contains water is predisposed to perishing because of microbial growth such as bacteria, yeast, and fungi, causing issues like discoloration, separation/breakdown of product, and even unpleasant odors.
-The addition of this preservative extends the shelf-life for in store and consumer storage.
+Any product on the market that contains water is predisposed to perishing because of microbial growth such as bacteria, yeast, and fungi, causing issues like discoloration, separation/breakdown of the product, and even unpleasant odors.
+The addition of this preservative extends the shelf-life for in-store and consumer storage.

 Methylchloroisothiazolinone and Methylisothiazolinone are normally approved for use in rinse-out cosmetic products and some leave-in styling products.